dmitrijkiltau/dom.js/README.md

 - Use `dom(sel).el<HTMLButtonElement>()` for type-safe element access
 - Event handler signature: `(ev: Event, el: Element, idx: number)`
+- For delegated events, `idx` refers to the index of the element you bound the listener on (the collection item), not the matched child.
 - You can wrap elements locally: `const $ = dom(el)`

 Example: